gezhixuan/GaussianHairEdit/readme.md

 `bash script/man_clown.sh`

 The editing process typically takes 10 to 25 minutes on a single A100 GPU, depending on the scene size and the number of iterations.
 The GPU memory usage ranges between 20GB and 40GB.
+For panorama samples the memory cost for processing all views (which is unnecessary w.r.t. the performance) is a bit higher than 40GB, you can remove some views in the dataset.

 <!-- Note that our editing is based on the image editing achieved by [InfEdit](https://github.com/sled-group/InfEdit/tree/main).
 Due to the diversity of editing scenarios, not all the prompt generates satisfying results.
 For example, some prompts lead to editing failure or drastic multi-view inconsistency in InfEdit.
 Please first try image editing using your prompt in [InfEdit](https://github.com/sled-group/InfEdit/tree/main) for prompt availability and satisfying hyper-parameters. -->